Working with your research data

 Restrictions on backup and storage locations may apply if the data contains personal information or is of a confidential nature.
 The working with project partners section provides links to useful data-protection resources.

-The University central storage areas (SharePoint, H and S drives, OneDrive for Business) provide the best place to keep your information secure and safe because:
+The University central storage areas (SharePoint, H and S drives, OneDrive) provide the best place to keep your information secure and safe because: